jldelda/GovData-Cleaning-process/README.md

 # Author

 * Jose Luis Delgado Davara [@JLdelda](www.twitter.com/jldelda)
 *Luis Omar HErrar Prada was the initial developer of this process.
-However, His files are not included in this repo*
+However, His files are not included in this repo.*